garystafford/spring-music-docker/README.md

 * Create new Gradle task, `zipStatic`, to ZIP up the application's static assets for deployment to NGINX
 * Add versioning scheme for build artifacts
 * Add `context.xml` file and `MANIFEST.MF` file to the WAR file
-* Add log4j `syslog` appender to send log entries to Logstash
+* Add log4j `syslog` appender to send log entries to Filebeat
 * Update versions of several dependencies, including Gradle to 2.6

 ### Application Architecture